 Business Protection means Business as usual

+That’s what many business owners want.
+A business that flows along, according to plan, building profits and growing.
 Unfortunately, life has a habit of throwing a curve ball now and again.
 Key people get ill and may need time away.
 If shareholders, directors or owners get ill or die the structure of the business can change or even fail.
 Business protection is there to help you continue with business as usual.

 Relevant Life Cover

 Most group risk providers are reluctant to write schemes for fewer than 5 members, and then only as part of a registered group risk scheme.
 Our approach is different.
 The relevant life policy is a single life, stand-alone death-in-service plan, providing benefits on an individual basis.
 Key benefits :–Unique individual stand-alone cover– Tax advantages for high earners– Premiums not taxed as a benefit in kind– Allowable as an expense for the employer– Cover now up to 20 times annual salary.
 There are various advantages to this.
 For a start, it offers high-earning employees who have substantial pension funds a number of tax advantages.
 That’s because the lump sum benefits do not form part of the employee’s annual or lifetime pension allowance.
 And, although the company pays the premiums, they are not normally taxed as a benefit in kind – which can offer huge savings, especially for a higher rate taxpayer.
 While it is mainly aimed at high earners, it can be suitable for any employee.
 What’s more, the payments may also be treated as an allowable expense for the employer in calculating their tax liability.
 Which means it is also particularly suitable for small businesses that do not have enough eligible employees to warrant a group life scheme.
 Remember, this is based on our understanding of current tax law which could change in the future.